wavexx/python-bond/README.rst

 ``timeout``:

   Defines the timeout for the underlying communication protocol.
-Note that ``bond`` cannot distinguish between a slow call or noise in the underlying protocol while the interpreter is set up.
+Note that ``bond`` cannot distinguish between a slow call or noise generated while the interpreter is set up.
 Defaults to 60 seconds.

 ``logfile``:

-  Accepts a file handle which is used to log the entire communication with the underlying interpreter.
+  Accepts a file handle which is used to log the entire communication with the underlying interpreter for debugging purposes.

 ``trans_except``:

   Enables/disables "transparent exceptions".
 If ``trans_except`` is enabled, exceptions will be forwarded across the bond using the original data-type.
-If ``trans_except`` is disabled (default for all languages except Python), then exceptions will be transformed to a string containing the text representation of the exception instead, which avoids serialization errors.
+If ``trans_except`` is disabled (the default for all languages except Python), then local exceptions will always contain a string representation of the remote exception instead, which avoids serialization errors.

 Methods